gauri9090/assignment/README.md

 docker push gaurir211/assignment:017
 ```

 The image is now ready to  be used.
 We will use it in our cronJob yaml file.
+The final image that I used: gaurir211/assignment:017
 ## Step 6: Create persistent volume and persistent volume claims
 We need to Treat the output files generated as essential and should be retained on pod restarts.
 So we will do this with the help of persistent volume and persistent volume claims